KPOA: Working With Our Community

 (510) 526-4141

-The KPPCSD has a longstanding agreement with the Kensington Community Council, a nonprofit organization, for use of the recreational building and community center in the park and for providing recreational services in Kensington.
-The district general manager also oversees Kensington’s garbage collection and solid waste disposal and recycling programs.
+The District has a longstanding agreement with the Kensington Community Council, a nonprofit organization, for use of the recreational building and community center in the park and for providing recreational services in Kensington.
+The district also has a franchise agreement with Bayview Refuse, Kensington’s garbage collection and solid waste disposal and recycling programs.

 Board meetings are held monthly on the second Thursday of the month at the Kensington Community Center, 59 Arlington Avenue.